 Each floor of the Kinkakuji temple has a different architectural style.
-The building was destroyed many times, the current temple was rebuilt in 1955.
+The building was destroyed many times, and the current temple was rebuilt in 1955.

 9. Walk the Torii tunnel

 Another must-visit place on your trip is the temple Fushimi Inari with thousands of Torii gates.

-This temple is located at the foot of Inari Mountain, at an altitude of 233m above sea level.
+This temple is located at the foot of Inari Mountain, at 233m above sea level.

 In Japanese, Torii means the gate in front of each temple.
 Because the temple has more than 10,000 gates, you should expect to spend 2-3 hours visiting the temple.

 Tens of thousands of Torii gates are the contribution of individuals and companies with the belief that doing so will bring good luck, prosperity, and success to the business.

-Along the two sides of the trail are waterfalls and lakes, making the trail becomes a peaceful and beautiful place to fully enjoy every moment of every visit.
+Along the two sides of the trail are waterfalls and lakes, making it a peaceful and beautiful place to fully enjoy every moment of my visit.

 10. Go shopping